Logistics Management & SCM: The definitive guide

 There are four main types or categories of logistics management–inbound, production, outbound, and reverse.

-• Production logistics management consists of all activities related to the different phases of the manufacturing process.
+Production logistics consists of all activities related to the different phases of the manufacturing process.
 It may include the planning and coordination of different materials from various suppliers that are required during production, as well as the transportation of goods from factories or production centers to warehouses.

-• On the other hand, outbound logistics management is the process of safely and efficiently transporting the finished product from the warehouses to its distributors, who carry out the last mile delivery, so that the product makes it to its final and correct destination.
+On the other hand, outbound logistics management is the process of safely and efficiently transporting the finished product from the warehouses to its distributors, who carry out the last mile delivery, so that the product makes it to its final and correct destination.
 Examples of activities in this type of category include (often repeated) loading, unloading, and tracking of materials and/or finished products, as well as inventory management.

 In addition to these four main categories, other types include, but are not limited to, third party (3PL), fourth party (4PL), and green logistics.
 This, of course, varies by industry and depends on each business and its practices.